JeremyMenes/NYC-Collisions/README.md

         AND LATITUDE = 0
     );

--- Create a CTE with average weather data grouped by date (this will be used to fill in collisions with missing locations) WITH AVG_WeatherData_By_Date AS (
+-- Create a CTE with average weather data grouped by date (this will be used to fill in Collisions table with missing locations)
+WITH AVG_WeatherData_By_Date AS (
     SELECT
         [DATE] AS [Temp Date],